 Hormone therapy is a type of cancer treatment that removes, blocks, or adds a specific hormone to stop or slow the growth of cancer cells.
 It is also called hormonal therapy, anti-hormonal therapy, or endocrine therapy.
 Like other cancer treatments, hormone therapy can cause side effects.
 Side effects can be different for each person.
 The side effects of this treatment can depend on many factors, including:

 Type of hormone therapy

-How much medication you receive
+How much medication you receive, called a dose

 Why does hormone therapy cause side effects?

 Hormones are chemicals created in the body that control the activity of certain cells or organs.
 They move through the bloodstream.
 Changes to the amount of a hormone in your body can affect what that hormone controls and can cause specific side effects.
 Some hormones affect body functions, so hormone therapy can cause many different side effects.

 Managing the side effects of hormone therapy